 13. How do I obtain an Activity Address Code (AAC)?

-- Go to www.gsaadvantage.gov and click on the "Help" hypertext (upper right corner);
+- Go to www.gsaadvantage.gov and select the "Help" hypertext located in the upper right corner;

-- From the available options on that new page, click on the "Payment and Billing" section;
+- From the available options on that new page, select the "Payment and Billing" section;

-- Under "Paying for your Orders" click on the link next to "Need an AAC/DoDAAC?";
+- Under "Paying for your Orders" select the link next to "Need an AAC/DoDAAC?";